ahmedfahad04/Tic-Tac-Toe/README.md

 * Human Vs Human
 * Computer Vs Human

-As an initial project I just implemented the first type.
-That means you can play this game with another human at a time.
-Playing with Computer need more modification and will be updated in later version.
+As far now I have implemented both of these categories in between two cpp files names **singleUser.cpp** and **doubleUser.cpp**.
+In later version we'll sum of those files into a single one for better implementation.

 ## Instruction

 The instruction is pretty simple.
 The tic-tac-toe board is similar to the **Numpad Keys**.
 Press corresponding button to fill out respective cells.

 ## Language
 It's very simple and short project.
 Nothing complex concepts like data structures or algorithm hasn't used. **C++** is used to demstrate the game's concept.
+In future version, the UI will be developed using **Java** and **JavaFx**.

 ## Project Outcome
 Your query to why I made that simple projct marks the answer below: